baeziy/ethics-termPaper/termPaper.md

 ##### Benefits:

 - **Increased Transparency:** Blockchain technology enables a secure, tamper-proof, and auditable voting system that ensures the integrity of the voting process.
 By leveraging the distributed and immutable nature of the blockchain, it is possible to ensure that every vote is accurately counted and stored in a secure and tamper-proof manner.
 This can help to prevent voter manipulation and fraud, and increase public confidence in the voting process.
+(Yli-Huumo et al., 2016).

 - **Increased Accessibility:** Blockchain technology can be used to create a decentralized voting system that allows voters to participate in the voting process from anywhere, at any time.
 This can help to reduce the cost of conducting large-scale elections and increase voter turnout by making it easier for people to participate.

 - **Improved Accuracy and Reliability:** By leveraging the distributed and immutable nature of the blockchain, it is possible to ensure that every vote is accurately counted and stored in a secure and tamper-proof manner.
 This can help to reduce the risk of fraud and voter manipulation.
+Böhme et al. (2015)

 - **Streamlined Process:** Blockchain technology can also streamline the voting process by automating the verification and counting of votes.
 This can help to make the voting process more efficient, reducing the overall time and cost associated with conducting large-scale elections.